neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 Thus, you also need to install SLEAP on your local PC/laptop.

 We recommend following the official [SLEAP installation guide](https://docs.sleap.ai/latest/installation/).
-To minimise the risk of issues due to incompatibilities between versions, ensure the version of your local installation of SLEAP matches the one you plan to load in the cluster.
+To avoid compatibility issues, make sure your local SLEAP version matches the module you plan to use on the cluster.
+The guide also includes a [version compatibility table](https://docs.sleap.ai/latest/installation/#version-compatibility) showing which versions of `sleap`, `sleap-io`, and `sleap-nn` belong together—use this when installing a specific version or updating pinned packages.

-For, example, to match the latest SLEAP module at the time of writing (`SLEAP/2026-05-08`), you will need to run the following command in your local terminal:
+For example, to match the current default module (`SLEAP/2026-05-08`, SLEAP v1.6.3), you can install the corresponding versions locally with:

 ```{code-block} console
 uv tool install --python 3.13 "sleap[nn]==1.6.3" --with "sleap-io==0.7.0" --with "sleap-nn==0.2.0" --torch-backend auto